brysonsf/discord_bot/README.md

 - If you make changes, you will need to restart the breezehost server in order to see those changes reflected in the live version.

 ## Planned/Todo:
+ - change plan command to be more easily used
+  - track button clicks for available/unavailable players
  - weekly availability calendar
  - include STFP connection for transferring up to date (or just raw upload to site on good changes)